 Hiking Gear to Pack for Rocky Mountain National Park

-- Hairbrush, hair dryer, any other products and accessories
+- Hairbrush, hair dryer, and other hair products

 Camera Gear (Optional)

 - A camera is an essential item to capture the stunning natural beauty of the park.
 Whether you’re using a high-quality camera like the Sony a7iii or your smartphone, having a camera with you will allow you to capture memories of the breathtaking landscapes, wildlife, and other features of the park.
 Having a camera can help you create lasting memories of your trip, which you can share with others and look back on in the future.

 - Empty SD card or plenty of storage on your phone: Having an empty SD card or plenty of storage on your phone is important for capturing all the memories you want to take with you.
 Running out of space or not having enough memory can be frustrating and limit your ability to take as many photos as you want.
 So, make sure to have enough space on your device or bring extra SD cards to avoid missing out on any photo opportunities.

 - A tripod or selfie-stick can be useful for taking group photos or capturing images with a steady hand.
 A tripod can help you take photos in low light or slow shutter speed situations while keeping your camera steady.
 A selfie-stick can help you take photos of yourself or with friends and family without having to ask strangers for help.
 With these tools, you’ll be able to capture beautiful photos that are free from blurriness and other common photo-taking issues.

 - Note that it is illegal to fly drones in national parks